memcachier/docs/documentation.md

 ~~~~

 The values for `<MEMCACHIER_SERVERS>`, `<MEMCACHIER_USERNAME>`, and `<MEMCACHIER_PASSWORD>` are listed on your [cache overview page](https://www.memcachier.com/caches).

-The more common PHP memcache clients have limited support for working with MemCachier due to issues with SASL authentication.
-The [Memcache](http://www.php.net/manual/en/book.memcache.php) simply doesn't provide SASL authentication support and so is not an option.
-The [Memcached](http://www.php.net/manual/en/book.memcached.php), does provide SASL authentication and so is a fine option for using with MemCachier.
-We simply have less experience in using it at this time and so continue to recommend PHPMemcacheSASL.

 We’ve built a small PHP example here: [MemCachier PHP sample app](https://github.com/memcachier/examples-php).